aliciacyy/mhs2/docs/README.md

 ### Changelog
 **2021-08-15**
 - Added the rest of large monsters (part/element weakness & egg tags WIP)
+- Added more small monsters
+- Fixed data for large monsters starting with A

 **2021-08-12**
 - Added the following monsters: